Northeastern University - Silicon Valley

-Hamidreza Jahanjou is a PhD student studying theoretical computer science at Northeastern University’s College of Computer and Information Science, advised by Professor Rajmohan Rajaraman.
-Hamidreza earned his master’s degree at Sharif University of Technology in Iran.
-He has collaborated with several faculty members in research and teaching, and he currently works on ways to solve computationally-difficult problems, with a research-oriented career in computer algorithms and theory as a goal.
+Hamidreza Jahanjou is a part-time lecturer at Northeastern University Silicon Valley.
+He completed his PhD at Khoury College of Computer Sciences, advised by Professor Rajmohan Rajaraman.
+Hamid earned his master’s degree at Sharif University of Technology in Iran.
+He has collaborated with several faculty members in research and teaching, and his research focuses on solving computationally-difficult problems.

 - MSc, Sharif University of Technology – Iran

 What are your research interests?

 Currently, my research involves finding clever ways to solve computationally-difficult problems.
 Some of these problems arise from practice, such as scheduling problems.
 Others are worth investigating due to their aesthetic values.

 What’s one problem you’d like to solve with your research/work?

 I would like to solve the rectangle coloring problem.
 When given a set of axis-parallel rectangles on a plane, what is the smallest number of colors needed so that rectangles of the same color do not intersect?